kevgo/run-that-app/README.md

 - `--available`: signal via exit code whether an app is available on the local platform
+- `--error-on-output`: treat all output of the executed application as an error condidion
 - `--help` or `-h`: show help screen
 - `--include-path`: if there is no pre-compiled binary for your platform, but a similarly named binary in your PATH, run the latter.